-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - funded proceedings are bedevilled with conflicts of interest; and

-- the growth in funded litigation (especially shareholder class actions), coupled with increased activity of foreign-based funders, will necessitate greater regulation.
+- the growth in funded litigation (especially shareholder class actions), coupled with increased activity of foreign-based funders, necessitate greater regulation.

-Litigation funding and class actions were subject to four inquiries in six years, in:
+Litigation funding and class actions have been subject to four inquiries in six years:

 - 2014 (Productivity Commission);